Luna-the-Turtle/Bag-o-Lists/README.md

 	- For each item, toggle:
 	  - **Persist @ 0:** If checked, item remains visible to players at zero value.
 	  - **Player Controlled:** If checked, players can adjust the value themselves.
+	- Add **Custom Entries** to track NPCs or groups alongside players; a Share toggle promotes them to a dedicated player-facing tab.
+	- Queue **Announcements** beneath the custom entry panel to track item thresholds (≤/≥), choose one or more recipients (players and/or GM), save the reminder, and reuse or delete it from a compact dropdown.

 4. **Player Controls:**
 	- Players see only the bags and items relevant to them.
 	- If "Player Controlled" is enabled for an item, players can use up/down arrows to adjust its value.
+	- When the GM shares a custom entry, players gain a dedicated tab with page subtabs that aggregate that entry's values across every shared bag.

 5. **Real-Time Sync:**
 	- All changes are synced instantly to all users via socketlib.